cjriches/simulatron/Documentation/object-code.md

 This file format is always big-endian, as Simulatron is big-endian.

+Note that due to the use of 32-bit addresses, the maximum size of any object code file or linked combination of object code files is 4 GiB.
+This is also the amount of memory addressable by Simulatron, so you really shouldn't be making executables that big.

 ## Header Format
 | Offset | Size    | Description                                  |
 | ------:| ------- | -------------------------------------------- |